 Adding another layer of legal concern, stakeholders may be questioning whether the Illinois Governor Pritzker has the authority (as opposed to health officials and occupational licensing boards) to remove the in-person registration requirement, even temporarily.

 Sports wagering is believed to be a critical component of the Illinois budget as it is in many states.
 The beginning of allowable sports betting, and the timing of the pandemic has left many questions unanswered.
 Ultimately, sports and gambling enthusiasts are keeping a careful watch on both the Illinois Governor’s Office and Illinois Gaming Board as the state moves closer to rich possibilities mobile sports betting may provide.

 Bob Wallace is the chair of Thompson Coburn’s Sports Law Group.
-Melissa Gold is a member of the Firm’s business litigation group.

 Click here to subscribe to News & Insights from Thompson Coburn LLP related to our practices as well as the latest on COVID-19 issues.